 Loan | No | Yes |

-The answer to this question again falls in that irritating category of “It Depends“.
-It depends from person to person and on their financial goals.
+The answer to this question falls in the irritating category of “It Depends“.
+It varies from person to person, their age, their risk appetite, and their financial goals.

-The returns on your investment in an ELSS Fund will be high compared to a PPF Account.
-But Mutual Fund Investing is never as Virtually Risk-Free as a PPF Account.
+The returns on your investment in an ELSS Mutual Fund will be high compared to a PPF Account.
+But Mutual Fund Investing is never as virtually Risk-Free as a PPF Account.

-Though ELSS Funds provide quite high returns compared to PPF, the returns are rarely Tax-Free in an ELSS Fund.
+Though ELSS Mutual Funds provide quite high returns compared to a PPF account, the returns are rarely Tax-Free in an ELSS Mutual Fund.

-Whereas in an ELSS Fund, if you want you can take out your Investment + Gains / Losses within just 3 years.
+Whereas in an ELSS Mutual Fund, if you want, you can take out your Investment + Gains / Losses within just 3 years.
 Because of this relatively high liquidity, ELSS is becoming more and more popular as an Instrument of Tax Savings.

 Now, if the answer varies from case to case, then –

-ELSS being an Equity Linked Tax Saving Mutual Fund, it should be used keeping in mind the risks that are associated with Equity Linked Products.
+ELSS being an Equity Linked Tax Saving Mutual Fund, should be used keeping in mind the risks that are associated with Equity Linked investment instruments.

 You can mitigate the risk associated with ELSS by investing and remaining invested for a long period.
 You shouldn’t invest in equity products if you have a Short Investment Horizon.
 With Long Investment Horizon, one can generate 12 – 15% CAGR or Compounded Annual Growth Rate on their Equity Mutual Fund Investments.

-And if you withdraw less than a Lakh per financial year, then you do not have to pay any LTCG or Long Term Capital Gains Tax.
+And if you withdraw less than a Lakh in a financial year, you do not have to pay any LTCG or Long Term Capital Gains Tax.

 We would suggest our readers always use Direct Mutual Funds, as the Expense Ratio of a Direct Mutual Fund will always be lower than that of a Regular Mutual Fund.

 Dividend and Dividend Re-investment options should also be avoided.
-As taking out monthly dividends severely hamper the effect of compounding and your investment is not able to grow.
+Taking out monthly dividends severely hampers the effect of compounding, and your investment doesn’t grow at a faster pace.
 And Dividend Re-investment increases your transaction cost and extends the lock-in period every time the dividends get re-invested.

 Direct – Growth Mutual Funds are the best option when it comes to ELSS.